Pita Chips

 Step 3.
 Toss in a large bowl with the oil and about a teaspoon of fine sea salt.
 Use your hands to coat the bread evenly with the oil and salt.
 Taste and add more salt if you like.

 Step 4.
-Spread the pieces of bread out on the prepared sheet pan in a single layer and bake until golden brown, stirring a few times and rotating the pan, about 10 minutes for thin pita and up to 15 minutes for thicker pita.
+Spread the pieces of bread out on the prepared sheet pan in a single layer and bake inn the preheated oven until golden brown, stirring a few times and rotating the pan, about 10 minutes for thin pita and up to 15 minutes for thicker pita.
 Baking time will vary, so keep an eye on them.
 If doubling the recipe, be sure not to crowd the pan, so each chip can get crispy.

 Golden brown Pita chips on a sheet pan